 Normal Tension Glaucoma

 Treatment guidelines for patients suffering from Normal Tension Glaucoma (NTG) suggest lowering IOP as far as possible pharmacologically.
-However, it is well known that the lowest one can lower IOP is to the floor set by EVP since no therapeutic agents can currently lower EVP.
+However, EVP may limit the extent to which IOP may be lowered.
 By lowering EVP, QLS-101 could present a wholly new paradigm in the treatment of NTG, which can affect up to 40% of glaucoma patients in the US and strikingly, up to 90% of glaucoma patients in East Asia.

 Additive Use with MIGS Devices